aalto-speech/AaltoASR/INSTALLATION.md

     make install

 will install the binaries and libraries on the correct places.
-This location can be changed with the option -D CMAKE_INSTALL_PREFIX=/path to the cmake command.
+This location can be changed with the option -DCMAKE_INSTALL_PREFIX=/path to the cmake command.

 For a debug build, add -DCMAKE_BUILD_TYPE=Debug to the cmake command.
 For an optimized build add -DCMAKE_BUILD_TYPE=Release.